Create a prompt with system and user messages

 • {{ days }} will be replaced with the value of the days field inside the input dictionary.

-Once prompt templates have been created in Galileo, they can be retrieved by name.
+Once prompts have been created in Galileo, they can be retrieved by name.

 name="storyteller-prompt"